cprabin077/cprabin077/README.md

 💫 About Me:

-I am a full(MERN) stack developer with a background in computer engineering.
+I am a Python Developer with Django developer with a background in computer engineering.
 I am looking for job placement/ intern.
 I love solving real-world problems using technology and building modern web applications that are responsive and efficient.

 ## 🌐 Socials: